Waikalani Woodlands

 No current remarks mention a car wash facility, and the listings are otherwise rich in amenity detail, making this omission meaningful.
 With only 2/20 MLS listings checking the amenity and no explicit corroborating remarks, the car-wash feature appears likely to be a checkbox/data error rather than a confirmed building amenity.
 This is being treated as not present in the building.

-Clubhouse/community-center type space is supported, though less consistently than BBQ or pool.
-At least one remark explicitly says residents can "Host gatherings in the clubhouse," while another references a pool house / gathering space, indicating a common amenity available to residents.
-The evidence is moderate-to-strong and consistent with the historical MLS pattern.
+Clubhouse/community-center type space is supported, though less consistently than BBQ.
+At least one current remark explicitly says, "Host gatherings in the clubhouse," and another references a "recreation center," indicating the feature is real but not universally described in every listing.

 No analysis available